Lombiq/Gulp-Extensions/Readme.md

 Looking for something similar for .NET?
 Check out our [.NET Analyzers project](https://github.com/Lombiq/.NET-Analyzers).

-You can use it as following:
+You can use ESLint as follows:

 1. Copy *example.eslintrc* from the *ESLint* folder of this project to the root folder of your solution (i.e. where you have the sln file), rename it to *.eslintrc*, and specify *lombiq-base.js*'s location inside as described in the file (e.g. `"./src/Utilities/Lombiq.Gulp.Extensions/ESLint/lombiq-base.js"`).
 2. Import the *Tasks/js-targets.js* file in your Gulpfile then create a Gulp task that uses this helper as a pipeline.